Changing the Trajectory of Lives

 For the students, many of whom wouldn’t be able to afford medical school if it weren’t for the scholarships, this was an opportunity to express their deep gratitude to the person who’s helping change the trajectory of their lives.

-Enes Djesevic, one of six students chosen to speak at the event, was sitting in the front of the room about 10 feet from Engelstad McGarry, when he abruptly stopped his presentation and said, “You know, I would really just like to give you a hug!”
+Enes Djesevic, one of six students chosen to speak at the event, was sitting in the front of the room about 10 feet from Kris Engelstad, when he abruptly stopped his presentation and said, “You know, I would really just like to give you a hug!”

 The room erupted into applause as the noted philanthropist embraced Djesevic, who would later make it clear “I’m not normally a hugger.”